 Supervision with me is collaborative, exploratory, and shaped around your needs.

-Reflective space to explore how you experience your work and how you might develop your practice.
+Compassionate space to explore how you experience your work and how you might develop your practice.

 Regular check-ins to ensure you feel deeply accompanied and supported in your work.